ldpercy/turtle/task/add dark theme.md

 I've converted the main page script over to become an HTMLApp, a little class I'm experimenting with to organise some common features such as event registration.

-Still really early days so will see how it pans out, but has some advantages like not polluting the global namespace.
+Still really early days so will see how it pans out, but has some advantages like not polluting the global 'window' namespace.

 Registering event functions inside the instance requires a couple of tricks though:
 ```js